 How to Store and Freeze

 - Transfer edible cookie dough to an airtight container and store it in the refrigerator.
-It can be enjoyed right away or refrigerated for up to 1 week in an airtight container.
+It can be enjoyed right away or refrigerated for up to one week in an airtight container.

-- You can also freeze this cookie dough for up to 2 months.
+- You can also freeze this cookie dough for up to two months.